Scams >> Church Scams

 Church Scam everywhere.
 Beware!

-The below screenshot is an example where the hanover county office makes the users aware of a common church fraud that is circulating in local area churches.
-The story reports a fake call from a scammer who said he was associated with church and was in need of money.
+The screenshot below is an example where the Hanover County office alerts users about a common church fraud circulating in local area churches.
+The report describes a scam involving a fake call from someone claiming to be associated with a church and requesting money.

 Worship Watch Church Scam